If you had the option to live your current life here on earth forever, would you choose to do so?

 You might surmise that the decision for Winnie is obvious.
 Drink the water, little girl!
 Stay young forever!

 Often I find myself in the company of my littlest grandson.
-I’m 63.
-He’s one year old.
+I was 62 when he was born.
+He’s one year old in the picture below.
 The math is simple, the facts are painfully clear.
 I most likely will not be alive still to experience much of his young adulthood.

-Sometimes I hold him a little bit after he falls asleep.
-I just look at his precious angelic sleeping face and start thinking about the above math problem.
+Sometimes I held him a little bit after he fell asleep.
+I gazed at his angelic precious sleeping face and started thinking about the above math problem.

-And I pray as I hold him close.
+And I prayed as I held him close.
+I still pray.
 For him as he learns and grows, for his parents as they raise him, for his older brother as they grow up together.
 I ponder what the years will bring to all my children and grandchildren.
 I pray for them all.
 And I’ll be honest, sometimes a tear slides down my cheek.

 Would I drink the magic water if it were given to me?
 Would you?